Lodour/Lodour/README.md

 ### Hello!

 I am Yue Gao, a Ph.D.
-Candidate in Computer Sciences at the University of Wisconsin-Madison.
+Graduate from Computer Sciences at the University of Wisconsin-Madison.

+After graduation, I joined Snowflake as a Product Security Engineer.

 My research interest broadly lies in Security and Responsible AI.
 My current works focus on the Security of Multi-Component Machine Learning Systems.